-The off-road mode has limitations and is only available below certain driving speeds.
-Driving with the suspension raised is only available at speeds below 25 km/h (15 mph).
-By default, your car's suspension automatically returns to its previous height when that speed limit is exceeded.
-However, hill descent control is available until you reach 40 km/h (25 mph).
-Driving at higher speeds automatically disables the off-road mode in full.
+The off-road mode is only available at speeds below 40 km/h (25 mph).
+Driving at higher speeds automatically disables the off-road mode.
 If this happens while driving on a steep downhill gradient, the automatic braking effect from hill descent control will gradually decrease.